Frequently Asked Questions

 Q: To what extent do your residents interact with each other over the course of the four years of training?

 A: We strongly encourage interactions between residents across the four years of training.
 PGY-1 and PGY-2 residents now rotate together on the same inpatient service and a senior resident is often available to supervise and mentor.
 A senior resident is typically available to supervise and mentor during the PGY-3 rotation at Strong Ties, our long-term care program.

-Weekly lunches include a monthly Journal Club, monthly Program Directors lunch, and learning lunches such as review of NNCI modules.
-The Program Directors lunches are used to disseminate information to residents, overview policy changes and schedules, hear from residents involved in various committees, and discuss concerns and problematic issues.
+Weekly lunches rotate between a Journal Club, Program Director's Lunch, and case discussion.
+What's more, time is set aside once a month for residents to gather for lunch and reconnect without an agenda.
+Program Director's lunches are used to disseminate information to residents, overview policy changes and schedules, hear from residents involved in various committees, and discuss concerns and problematic issues.